-Hader plays Barry, a Marine who's suffered from depression and PTSD ever since returning from Afghanistan.
-After feeling useless back home, he became a hit man doing what he knew he was good at, shooting people.
-One hit he's assigned is in LA, where his job is to kill a young man who's having an affair with the wife of the crime boss.
-As Barry pursues his target, who's a personal trainer and acting student, Barry sits in on the acting class, ends up doing a scene and thinks maybe he can transform his life by becoming an actor.
+Hader plays Barry, a Marine who has suffered from depression and PTSD ever since returning from Afghanistan.
+After feeling he was useless back at home, he became a hit man doing what he knew he was good at - shooting people.
+One hit he's assigned is in LA, where his job is to kill a young man who's having an affair with the wife of a crime boss.
+As Barry pursues his target - a personal trainer and acting student - Barry sits in on the acting class, ends up doing a scene and thinks maybe he can transform his life by becoming an actor.

 In this scene from Season 1, Barry asks the acting teacher, Gene Cousineau, if he can join the class.
-Cousineau is played by Henry Winkler, who also won an Emmy last year for his performance in "Barry."
+Cousineau is played by Henry Winkler.

 (SOUNDBITE OF TV SHOW, "BARRY")

-BILL HADER: (As Barry) Mr. Cousineau, I was wondering, do you think I was good enough to be in your class?
+BILL HADER: (As Barry Berkman) Hey, Mr. Cousineau, I was wondering.
+Do you think I was good enough to be in your class?